Did you know that you can still see your acupuncturist while sheltering in place?

 easily prescribe herbal remedies

-offer lifestyle recommendations
+offer lifestyle and diet recommendations

 Three Chinese herbal formulas that were very effective during the SARS epidemic of 2002.